wadah-jameel/terraform-aws-website-alb/README.md

-# Static Website Deployment with Terraform and AWS
+# Static Website Deployment with Terraform and AWS+ALB

 ## 🏗️ Architecture Overview
 Brief description of your infrastructure setup.